lanl-future-campaign/c2-libzdb2/README.md

 # Build ZFS

 Next, download the latest ZFS source tree, build, and install it.
-In this demo, we will use `/opt/src` as our install target.
-Installing ZFS is optional.
+In this demo, we will use `/opt/zfs` as our install target.
+Installing ZFS is not required to compile LibZDB2 (but is required to run tests).

 ```bash
 cd ${HOME}